Tiger Eggs (or Tiger Skin Eggs) are an addictive Chinese dish that is not only easy to make but also incredibly flavorful.

 pat eggs dry thoroughly with kitchen papers

-It’s best not to crowd the pan with too many eggs at once to avoid burning.
+Don’t crowd the pan with too many eggs at once.
 You might hear a bit of bubbling while frying the eggs, but that’s perfectly alright.

 Fry hard-boiled eggs in cooking oil